alrevuelta/myblog/content/posts/2025-04-30-critical-systems.md

 Also limit what the humans can do.
 The [Therac-25](https://en.wikipedia.org/wiki/Therac-25) radiation therapy device was involved in 6 documented accidents.
 In one:

-> the operator incorrectly selected X-ray mode before quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place

-> Previous models had hardware interlocks to prevent such faults, but the Therac-25 had removed them, depending instead on software checks for safety.

-> The high-current electron beam struck the patients with approximately 100 times the intended dose of radiation, and over a narrower area, delivering a potentially lethal dose of beta radiation.
+"...the operator incorrectly selected X-ray mode before quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place.
+Previous models had hardware interlocks to prevent such faults, but the Therac-25 had removed them, depending instead on software checks for safety.
+The high-current electron beam struck the patients with approximately 100 times the intended dose of radiation, and over a narrower area, delivering a potentially lethal dose of beta radiation..."

 Assume the human will mess up.
 You can't be one click away from killing someone.